 As actors negotiate their choices before starting a scene it is very rewarding for Richard to listen to the practical nature of the discussions.
 It gives him immense satisfaction to hear actors identifying problem areas ahead of time.
 He often says, “When I hear actors analyzing the potential problems in a scene and sharing a range of simple solutions my spirits instantly rise.
 One of the main values of this process is to empower actors to see the possible outcomes of their choices while they are still in the preparation stage.
 It has always been my view,” he says, “that a professional can always fix a problem when it arises.
 The next step in professionalism is when the actor can anticipate the problem before it arises.
 I see actors at The Rehearsal Room doing that all the time.”

 Richard always remembers the actor who said, “Not only can I make clear choices now; but I can also guess the outcome those choices will generate AND I’m also instantly ready to change them if they don’t work.”

 Richard believes those are the professional skills that all actors should be able to deliver with ease

 Learn skills you will use throughout your career.
 Learn to be real, to be versatile, to be a great listener and to be skilled in auditions.
-The Advanced Workshop will make you the director’s best friend.
+The MASTER CLASS will lift your professional skills to a new level.